 In the meantime there's the site itself - now open for business (or rather public usage).
 There's no business model currently.
 That's being put on the back burner while Meterfy focuses on exciting people about numbers and getting them contributing to its numerical databanks.

 What about the accuracy of submissions from a user point of view?
 After all, there's that little phrase, 'lies, damned lies and statistics'.
 What's to stop all sorts of numerical junk or spam being submitted and passed off as fact?
-Walsham says there are a variety of signals Meterfy can use to try to keep quality up, and which users can rely on to crunch the site's numbers intelligently. viagra price
+Walsham says there are a variety of signals Meterfy can use to try to keep quality up, and which users can rely on to crunch the site's numbers intelligently. online pharmacy Sildenafil

 "There are all sorts of signals we can use, I'll be looking to encourage people to attribute a source for starters," he says.
 "Also, if the numbers are contributed by an account set up by the WHO, you might want to emphasise them a bit more when it comes to numbers on disease….
 Even if you don't know that an account is owned by some authoritative organization you can still infer a lot."